 Not only is France a prolific country to pursue higher education because of its cultural and culinary delights but is also actually one of the best places to pursue business as well.

 Due to the Bologna Process agreement, universities in France offer various programmes and courses catering to the needs of every student, whether it’s a Bachelors Programme, Master’s or Doctorate.
 Though France is an artisans hub, now more and more students are opting to stud Business.
 France now has 11 triple-accredited Business schools.
 Recently, the esteemed Financial Times European Business School ranking revealed 22 top business schools that are based in France.
-In the QS World University Rankings of 2015-2016, 41 French universities featured in the list, out of which 11 universities ranked in the top 250.
+In the QS World University Rankings, over 40 French universities featured in the list, out of which 11 universities ranked in the top 250.

 Now, EDUopinions is going to take a look at our top 13 French business schools.
 Those schools have been chosen because of their students’ satisfaction excellence.